z00m128/mrs/README.md

-# mrs
+# Memory Resident System

-Memory Resident System
+A program for developing and debugging programs in machine code for ZX Spectrum or PMD85.